 - An identifier should not start with a numerical value.
 It can start with a letter or an underscore.

 - We should not use any special symbols in between the identifier even whitespace.
 However, the only underscore symbol is allowed.

 - Keywords should not be used as identifiers.

-- There is no limit for length of an identifier.
-However, compiler consider first 31 characters only.
+- There is no limit for the length of an identifier.
+However, the compiler considers the first 31 characters only.